rss logo

-In this article, I'll detail a method I use to configure a set of nftables rules on GNU/Linux computers.
-The aim is to have the most restrictive and precise set of rules possible.
-This method is suitable for all types of configuration, such as servers, workstations, routers etc. It consists of tracing potentially blocked traffic using a “classic” set of rules, then adding new rules as and when we observe them in the logs.
+In this article, I’ll walk you through a method I use to configure nftables rules on GNU/Linux systems.
+The goal is to define the most restrictive and precise rule set possible.
+This approach is suitable for a wide range of setups, including servers, workstations, and routers.
+It works by first deploying a “classic” baseline configuration that logs potentially blocked traffic, and then incrementally adding rules based on what we observe in the system logs.

-This is a typical profile for most PCs today.
-Note the presence of lines with “log prefix”.
-These “accept” rules authorize (for the moment) traffic while collecting all information from every frame passing through them.
-This will enable us to trace traffic that would have been blocked had the default blocking been enabled.
+This setup represents a typical profile for most desktop systems today.
+Note the inclusion of lines using the “log prefix” directive.
+These rules temporarily accept traffic while logging details about every packet they match.
+This allows us to monitor and trace traffic that would otherwise be blocked once default blocking is enforced.

 #!/usr/bin/nft -f